simplocms/docs/docs/modules/complete-guide.md

 ## Grid Editor Implementation

-This section will give you information about that how you can implement Grid Editor.
-It's a good way when you need to have editable layout content for your entity.
+This section will give you information about that how you can use Grid Editor content for your entity.
+It's a good way when you need to have editable layout content.

-> If you want to get more information about **Grid Editor**, visit [Grid Editor page](../core/grid-editor.md).
+> If you want to get more information about **Grid Editor**, visit [Grid Editor page](../core/grid-editor.md) first.

-How in general, for the first step we will increase database about a few new tables:
+How in general, for the first step we will increase database about a few new tables.
+For your entity model, which uses Grid Editor, it's not necessary to do anything special.
+But it's important to make a database migration for creating a table for Grid Editor content:

 ```php
 <?php